Best Samsung tablet Android Central 2021

-Best for Students: Samsung Galaxy Tab S6 Lite
+Best for students: Samsung Galaxy Tab S6 Lite

 While we're on the subject of low-cost tablets, we should mention the Galaxy Tab S6 Lite.
-We don't think it's as good of an overall value as the Tab S5e, but the Tab S6 Lite has a few strong attributes worth mentioning for students.
+We don't think it's as good an overall value as the Tab S5e, but the Tab S6 Lite has a few strong attributes worth mentioning for students.

 In regards to its display, the S6 Lite boasts a 10.4-inch LCD panel with a 2000x1200 resolution.
 Whichever app or game you're running will look good here, and thanks to the included S Pen, you have a great canvas for taking notes in class or drawing during your free time.
 Pair that with excellent stereo speakers and a 3.5mm headphone jack, and you're getting a lot for a small amount of money.

-Unfortunately, Samsung does drop the ball a bit with the Tab S6 Lite's performance, which leaves a lot to be desired.
+Unfortunately, Samsung does drop the ball with the Tab S6 Lite's performance, which leaves a lot to be desired.
 There's also the fact that you don't get a fingerprint sensor of any kind, which is annoying if you use banking apps and password managers.
 You get a better experience in those regards with the Tab S5e, but if you really want a tablet with a great display and an S Pen while spending as little as possible, The Tab S6 Lite has you covered.

 - Aluminum design looks and feels nice